Diversity Day Conference

 Please note that the biographies included below were provided to us by the speakers at the time they presented at our conference, so details may have since changed.

-19th Annual Diversity Conference Keynote: Lori Frisher
+20th Annual Diversity Conference Keynote: Dustin Liu

 Lori Frisher, founder and executive director of Ready or Not!
 Media, is a leader, disruptor, entrepreneur, athlete, cancer survivor and public speaker who dares to dream beyond present circumstances to what is possible.
 Born with severe hearing loss, she spent more than 30 years relying on hearing aids and now wears two cochlear implants.
-Ms. Frisher will share her story of being born hard of hearing, how she learned to navigate in a hearing world and the wisdom she has learned through her experience as a Division I college athlete, cancer survivor and entrepreneur in corporate America.
+Ms. Frisher shared her story of being born hard of hearing, how she learned to navigate in a hearing world and the wisdom she has learned through her experience as a Division I college athlete, cancer survivor and entrepreneur in corporate America.
 She has learned to excel beyond her disability and is passionate about bringing people together to make clear the power and potential that lie within the disability community.
-As we recognize National Developmental Disabilities Awareness Month in March, we welcome the opportunity to hear from such an incredible advocate and storyteller to help disrupt traditional narratives of disability and promote equality and empathy to create positive change for the future.
+As we recognized National Developmental Disabilities Awareness Month in March, we welcomed the opportunity to hear from such an incredible advocate and storyteller to help disrupt traditional narratives of disability and promote equality and empathy to create positive change for the future.

 Learn more about Lori Frisher